navattic.identify({ email: user.email })

 Start by tracking the average time it takes your team to complete a VSQ from start to finish.
 Once you’ve implemented your new tool, compare the new average.
 This isn't just about speed for speed's sake; a faster response time means a shorter sales cycle, which gets you to closed-won deals much quicker.

-Response Quality and Accuracy
+Monitor the Quality and Accuracy of Responses

 Speed is great, but accuracy is what builds trust.
 A major flaw of the manual process is the risk of human error—outdated information, inconsistent answers, or accidentally skipping a question.
 Automation solves this by creating a single source of truth.
 When you use a centralized knowledge base, you ensure that "all answers come from a central, approved list, making them reliable and correct."